CaptainCrowbar/unicorn-lib/unicorn/utf.md

 state.
 The `source()` function returns a reference to the underlying encoded string.
 The `offset()` and `count()` functions return the position and length (in code units) of the current encoded character (or the group of code units currently being interpreted as an invalid character).

+The `str()` function returns a copy of the code units making up the current character.
+This will be empty if the iterator is default constructed or past the end, but behaviour is undefined if this is called on any other kind of invalid iterator.

 The `valid()` function indicates whether the current character is valid; it will always be true if `err_ignore` was set, and its value is unspecified on a past-the-end iterator.

 If the underlying string is UTF-32, this is just a simple pass-through iterator, but if one of the non-default error handling options is selected, it